andyatkinson/presentations/railsconf2025/10_mistakes.md

 - Not hiring DB specialists or DBAs
 - Not using SQL in application code or business intelligence
-- Not able to read and interpret query execution plans
+- Not reading and interpreting query execution plans
-- Not learning how to use *cardinality*, *selectivity*, or execution plan `BUFFERS` info
+- Not using *cardinality*, *selectivity*, or execution plan `BUFFERS` info in designs
 - Adding indexes haphazardly (over-indexing)<sup><a href="#footnote-2-2">14</a></sup>
 - Choosing schema designs with poor performance
-- Generating AI solutions but not being able to verify them
+- Generating AI solutions but lacking skills to verify them

 <div class="corner-label">💵 Server costs, Developer time</div>